-LCC GED Program
+LCC HSE Program

-The GED Test measures how well someone has mastered the skills and general knowledge that are acquired in a four-year high school education.
+The HSE Test measures how well someone has mastered the skills and general knowledge that are acquired in a four-year high school education.
 The test does not expect someone to remember numerous details, definitions, or facts.
 You are expected to demonstrate the ability to think about a variety of issues.
 You are tested on knowledge and skills you have acquired from life experiences, radio, television, books, newspapers, consumer products, and advertising.
 Therefore, one should not be at a disadvantage if he/she has been out of school for a period of time.

 You must have a minimum of a 9th grade reading level.
 This means that you have the ability to read and understand newspapers, forms, and letters.
 You must also have the ability to add, subtract, multiply, and divide by hand.
 Developing strong reading and thinking skills are the keys to succeeding on these tests.
-Regular study is also needed to earn your GED.
+Regular study is also needed to earn your HSE.

-LANGUAGE ARTS, WRITING: This is a two part test.
+LANGUAGE ARTS, WRITING: This is a two-part test.

 Part I - You will read passages of several sentences or real-life documents like resumes, reports, e-mails.
-In each you will be asked to correct grammar, sentence construction, spelling or other common writing mistakes.
+In each, you will be asked to correct grammar, sentence construction, spelling or other common writing mistakes.
 The test has 50 multiple-choice questions and is 75 minutes long.

 Part II - You will write an essay of approximately 250 words on a topic familiar to most adults.
 The topic will be given to you at the start of the test and you will have 45 minutes to write your essay.
 The score for the Language Arts, Writing test is a combination of the score from Part I and the score from Part II.

-In this test you will answer Economics, Geography, Civics and Government, and United States and World History questions.
+In this test you will answer Economics, Geography, Civics and Government, United States and World History questions.
 You will also interpret maps, charts, political cartoons, speeches, articles, and photographs.
 Questions will also come from the Declaration of Independence, the U.S. Constitution, the Federalist Papers, and landmark Supreme Court decisions.
 The test has 50 multiple-choice questions and is 70 minutes long.

 In this test you will answer Life Science, Earth and Space Science and Physical Science questions.
-You will be asked questions requiring critical thinking and problem solving skills.
+You will be asked questions requiring critical thinking and problem-solving skills.
 The test has 50 multiple-choice questions and is 80 minutes long.

 LANGUAGE ARTS, READING: